Lucas98Fernando/url-short/README.md

 <h1 align="center">URLShort</h1>
-<p>The URLshort is an React-Native app, whose function is to shorten url's, using custom names.
+<p align="center">The URLshort is an React-Native app, whose function is to shorten url's, using custom names.
 The API used for this was the Cuttly.</p>

 <p align="center"><img src="src/assets/urlshort-index.png"></p>